JayaprakashReddy/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 4.Create the Kerberos principal for the Cloudera Manager Server
 5. Then use CM wizard to to enable Kerberos integration.
 ```
+* On a strictly technical point, LDAP isn't necessary to install Kerberos.
+Practically speaking, it's rather pointless not to have some kind of directory service, of course.
+* It's more important to note that the encryption type is negotiable among all realm principals.